mpdf/mpdf.github.io/fonts-languages/fonts-in-mpdf-7-x.md

 - Add your font directory to `fontDir` configuration parameter.
 - Define the font file details in the `fontData` parameter
 - Access the font by specifying it in your HTML code as the CSS font-family
-- Specifying languages for the font is TBD
+- Specifying languages for the font by defining custom `Mpdf\Language\LanguageToFontInterface` and `Mpdf\Language\ScriptToLanguage` implementation

 ## Example

-You have 2 font files "Frutiger-Normal.ttf" and "FrutigerObl-Normal.ttf" which you want to be available in mPDF, and you will refer to them in HTML/CSS as "Frutiger".
+You have 2 font files `Frutiger-Normal.ttf` and `FrutigerObl-Normal.ttf` which you want to be available in mPDF, and you will refer to them in HTML/CSS as `frutiger`.

 1. Define the directory with the font